Corda

 Launch Driver

-You can start a driver within a Docker container using a pre-built image.
-You just need to customize the container configuration for your Corda network, which you can do by simply configuring the following:
+Weaver provides a pre-built image for the Corda driver.
+Before launching a container, you just need to customize the container configuration for your Corda network, which you can do by simply configuring the following:

 DRIVER_PORT=<driver-server-port>